Note: I will be away next week. Following is a reprint of “Musings on Parshat Korach—2018”

 Judaism urges disagreement, debate and dissent in the search for Truth.
 We are living in a time when unpopular views are silenced on university campuses; when public figures refuse to even consider another’s point of view; and when the media freely and regularly disseminates “fake news”.
 Today, Populism is on the rise worldwide; unless it is reversed tyranny is sure to follow.

-III.
-Rabbi Leibtag suggests that the events in the parsha are not too different from modern day Israeli coalition politics.
+Rabbi Leibtag points out that the events in the parsha are not too different from modern day Israeli coalition politics.
 “Korach took two ostensibly ‘legitimate’ protest groups situated in two various locations and joined them together to form his own political power base”.

 The Mishnah in Pirkei Avot (5:17) considers the rebellion of Korach as the paradigm of a dispute that was "sh'lo l'shem sha'mayim" (not for the sake of Heaven).
 Korach‘s arguments seem to be "l'shem shamayim” but are really a red herring.
 “His primary interest is to promote himself, to build a powerbase from which he himself can emerge as the new leader.”